skillitzimberg/ua-clone/README.md

 ## Known Bugs
 Many links are non-functional.
 There is a non-breaking error in gender.pipe that I haven't been able to figure out.
+There is commented out code relating to an attempt to make a live search input.
+See the [Acknowledgements](#acknowledgements) above.

 ## Support
 Scott Bergler :: commandinghands@gmail.com